Fisheries

 Overview

-Tuna fisheries in Indonesia are extensive and multi-sectoral, ranging from small-scale to industrial vessels, and with high levels of dependency on these fisheries for livelihoods and food among low income groups.
+Tuna fisheries in Indonesia are extensive and multi-sectoral, ranging from small-scale to industrial vessels, with high levels of dependency on these fisheries for livelihoods and food among low income groups.
 Considerable social, economic and biological risks are associated with implementing management measures that are not tested in a modelling setting first.
 In particular, linkages and interdependencies between multiple sectors make trade-offs complex in Indonesian tuna fisheries, and raise the prospect of unintended consequences, including the possibility of substantial impacts on poor and food insecure groups.

-• Coordinating activities with MMAF staff and others working on the Management Strategy Evaluation as part of the tuna harvest strategy development process, to ensure the data assessments and framework development undertaken are suitable for potential use in the MSE.
+• Coordinated activities with MMAF staff and others working on the Management Strategy Evaluation as part of the tuna harvest strategy development process, to ensure the data assessments and framework development undertaken are suitable for potential use in the MSE.

 Map